-It has taken me six years to get my life back under control and guess what?
-I haven't had a serious asthma attack in over a year now.
-In fact, I haven't even had a serious cold or flu.
+It took me six years to get my life back under control and guess what?
+I haven't had a serious asthma attack since 2012; and actually, I have only had one Asthma attack since 2008.
+In fact, I haven't even had a serious cold or flu in that time.
 And no drugs either.
 No more puffers of any kind.
-I still keep the emergency-response puffer filled all the time - the one called Ventolin, but I never need it and even if I did, it's nowhere near as damaging nor as expensive as the steroids.
-If I can do it so can you.

 Now, don't get me wrong, this problem did not miraculously go away.
 I was very sick every winter for five years.
-I have viral-induced asthma, which meant that cold and flu season and me didn't get along very well.
-Whenever we go in the ring together, I usually lose the fight.
+My version of Asthmas was called cough-variant, viral-induced Asthma, which meant that cold and flu season and me didn't get along very well.
+Whenever we would go in the ring together, I would usually lose the fight.
 For me, the effects of stress used to last 12-15 weeks every year.
 One winter, I coughed so hard I broke a rib.

 Now, everyone's situation is different, and I certainly don't recommend you throw your puffers out tomorrow.
-I just mean that reducing stress and taking back control of your life allows you to make better decisions.
+I just mean that reducing stress, releasing destructive repressed emotion, and taking back control of your life allows you to make better decisions.
 When you're making better decisions about your health, then you may be able to reduce or eliminate your dependency on drugs and increase your quality of life.
 It has taken an immense amount of work for me, but it has also been more than worth it.